vijayk/distributed-unit-test/docs/index.rst

 --------
 1. isolate server

-    We need to build and host https://github.com/luci/luci-go on a Google App Engine and it used google cloud storage.
+    We need to build and host https://github.com/luci/luci-go on a Google App Engine.
+App uses google cloud storage for content cache.

     Able to Build the go app but STUCK here in hosting the same to GAE.